The Hidden Framework Most Founders Miss When Choosing a Cofounder Coach

 Do you want to prevent fires or put them out?

-Proactive coaches help you anticipate challenges, build trust early, and grow into better leaders.
-Reactive coaches help you clean up messes—navigating conflict, betrayal, or misalignment that’s already taken root.
+Proactive coaches help you anticipate challenges, build trust early, and grow into better leaders before problems arise.
+Reactive coaches specialize in cleaning up messes—navigating active conflict, betrayal, or misalignment that's already taken root.

 Choose proactive coaching if:

-You want to build trust and communication skills before problems arise
+You want to build communication skills before problems arise

-You’re aligned but want to stay ahead of growing pains
+You're generally aligned but want to stay ahead of growing pains

 Choose reactive coaching if:

-You’re in conflict and don’t know how to repair
+You're in active conflict and don't know how to repair

 Tension or emotional distance is already affecting your execution

-In many cases, the best coaches can do both.
-But not all founders are ready for proactive work, and not all coaches have the depth to handle emotional complexity.
+Many coaches can do both, but not all founders are ready for proactive work when they're in crisis mode.
+Conversely, not all coaches have the psychological depth to handle complex emotional situations when trust has broken down.

 4. Short-Term vs. Long-Term Engagement